jaxxstorm/unseal/README.md

 # Warning

 This is currently a WIP, and is not considering production ready or in any way safe.
-The only way to use it is to store unseal keys in plain text.

-Future versions will not have this requirements.
 Use at your own risk

 # Why?